Before and after images from space show destruction from Easter weekend tornadoes - Local News 8

 When compared to just days before, you can see the vegetation stripped bare, leaving two visible scars from space.

+At least 2 miles wide, it was the widest tornado in the state’s history, the NWS said.

+The longer path, tracking for about 82.5 miles through Lawrence County, had an evaluation of EF-3 (estimated winds of 136-165 mph).

-When zooming into the longer track tornado, you can see some of the structures in Seminary, Mississippi, that were destroyed.
+When zooming into the shorter track tornado, you can see some of the structures in Seminary, Mississippi, that were destroyed.

 The NWS gives EF-4 damage ranking when they find that well-constructed homes are leveled.